 Target 6C requires that "fisheries have no significant adverse impacts on threatened species and vulnerable ecosystems".
-"Threatened species" is interpreted to include all species (and population below the species level) identified by a competent authority as being at risk of biological extinction comparable to the IUCN Red List category "Threatened" or higher.
+"Threatened species" is interpreted to include all species (and population below the species level) identified by a competent authority as being at risk of biological extinction comparable to the IUCN Red List category "near threatened" or higher.
 Different parts of the world show a wide range of variation in the priority given to identifying threatened marine species.
 However, 91 per cent of the respondents to the CCRF questionnaire have measures providing a high level of protection to species identified as threatened, and 74 per cent have established mechanisms for monitoring and evaluation of performance.
 Implementation has often been challenging, with both challenges to the robustness of some of the IUCN criteria for risk of extinction, particularly the decline criterion, when applied to marine fish species, and the creation of problematic "choke species" when very stringent bycatch limits are enforced.
-However, there is also progress in implementing many modifications to fishing gears and practices that have reduced bycatch mortality on many seabird and marine turtle populations.
+However, there is also progress in implementing many modifications to fishing gears and practices that have reduced bycatch mortality on some seabird and marine turtle populations, although there is scope for much broader uptake of these tools and evidence that the rate of their uptake in fisheries has slowed through the 2010s.

-The term "vulnerable ecosystems" was intentionally used so that Target 6 would correspond with UNGA Resolution 61/105, calling for fisheries to have "no serious adverse impacts" (SAIs) on "vulnerable marine ecosystems" (VMEs).
-Criteria for identifying VMEs have been developed by FAO, approved by the United Nations, and found closely comparable to the CBD criteria for ecologically or biologically significant areas (EBSAs).
-A review for the United Nations General Assembly in 2016 reported "considerable progress ... has been made at global., regional and national levels on implementation of resolution 61/105", but that "gaps remain", and "it was noted that implementation remained uneven and that further efforts to strengthen it were needed".
-Particular attention has been given by many jurisdictions to protect special and highly vulnerable systems, such a coral reefs, and mangroves from damage by fishing.
+The term "vulnerable ecosystems" was intentionally used so that Target 6 would correspond with United Nations General Assembly (UNGA) Resolution 61/105, calling for fisheries to have "no serious adverse impacts" (SAIs) on "vulnerable marine ecosystems" (VMEs).
+Criteria for identifying VMEs have been developed by FAO, approved by the United Nations, and found to be closely comparable to the CBD criteria for ecologically or biologically significant marine areas (EBSAs).
+The similarity of the VME and EBSA identification criteria (Rice et al., 2014) and of their long-term goal (i.e., to maintain essential ecosystems) suggests that both could be reported by States as a contribution to implementation of the vulnerable ecosystems aspects of Target 6C (United Nations, 2016).

+A review for the United Nations General Assembly in 2016 reported "considerable progress ... has been made at global, regional and national levels on implementation of resolution 61/105", but that "gaps remain", and "it was noted that implementation remained uneven and that further efforts to strengthen it were needed".
+Particular attention has been given by many jurisdictions to protect special and highly vulnerable systems (such as coastal and deep-sea corals, seamounts, cold-water sponges and mangroves) from damage by fishing.